-The other elements you can filter on are all fairly self explanatory except perhaps for 'Archived' which you can use to include or exclude Archived events.
+The other things you can filter on are all fairly self explanatory, except perhaps for 'Archived' which you can use to include or exclude Archived events.
 In general you'll probably do most filtering on un-archived events.
 There are also two elements, Disk Blocks and Disk Percent which don't directly relate to the events themselves but to the disk partition on which the events are stored.
 These allow you to specify an amount of disk usage either in blocks or in percentage as returned by the 'df' command.
 They relate to the amount of disk space used and not the amount left free.
 Once your filter is specified, clicking 'submit' will filter the events according to your specification.
 As the disk based elements are not event related directly if you create a filter and include the term 'DiskPercent > 95' then if your current disk usage is over that amount when you submit the filter then all events will be listed whereas if it is less then none at all will.
 As such the disk related terms will tend to be used mostly for automatic filters (see below).
 If you have created a filter you want to keep, you can name it and save it by clicking 'Save'.

 If you do this then the subsequent dialog will also allow you specify whether you want this filter automatically applied in order to delete events or upload events via ftp to another server and mail notifications of events to one or more email accounts.
-Emails and messages (essentially small emails intended for mobile phones or pagers) have a variety of tokens that can be substituted for various details of the event that caused them.
+Emails and messages (essentially small emails intended for mobile phones or pagers) have a format defined in the Options screen, and may include a variety of tokens that can be substituted for various details of the event that caused them.
 This includes links to the event view or the filter as well as the option of attaching images or videos to the email itself.
-See the included templates zmconfig_eml.txt and zmconfig_msg.txt for a fuller explanation of the availability and meaning of these tokens.
-Finally you can also specify a script which is run on each matched event.
-This script should be readable and executable by your web server user.
-It will get run once per event and the relative path to the directory containing the event in question.
-Normally this will be of the form <MonitorName>/<EventId> so from this path you can derive both the monitor name and event id and perform any action you wish.
-Note that arbitrary commands are not allowed to be specified in the filter, for security the only thing it may contain is the full path to an executable.
-What that contains is entirely up to you however.
+Be aware that tokens that represent links may require you to log in to access the actual page, and sometimes may function differently when viewed outside of the general ZoneMinder context.
+The tokens you can use are as follows.